cecrandell/cecrandell/README.md

 👩🏻‍💻 Full-stack software engineer

-💛 Passionate about JavaScript, Python, Elixir, and SQL
+💛 Passionate about JavaScript, Python, and SQL

 🗽 Based in NYC